Donald McIntyre (New South Wales politician): Australia

 In November 1833 a shepherd that McIntyre employed, variously referred to as Edward Hills, Edward Giles or William Gills, hit him in the back of the head with a piece of iron.
 The shepherd was convicted of attempted murder, sentenced to death, and was hanged in March 1834.

 Legislative Council

 In 1843 McIntyre stood as a candidate for the Counties of Hunter, Brisbane and Bligh, but was unsuccessful.
 He stood again in 1848, winning the election.
 He did not nominate for election in 1851.

-Later life
+Later life and death

-On 19 December 1854 McIntyre married Margaret McGreggor.

-He died on 2 January 1866 at Glebe, aged 76.
+On 19 December 1854, McIntyre married Margaret McGreggor.
+He died on 2 January 1866 at Glebe, at the age of 76.